freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.GetLocator(string) Method

-The function which returns the `Locator` object with the given id
+This function returns the reference of the `Locator` object with the given id.

 ```csharp
 public HurPsyLib.Locator GetLocator(string locId);